 Independent Study electives are arranged through a joint agreement between a faculty member and one or more students.
 All proposals must be approved by the Associate Dean for Doctoral Education.
 The plan may be initiated by faculty or students to achieve a particular content objective.
 A student may acquire up to 8 hours of credit in Independent Study during the program.
-Units of Independent Study that substitute for a required elective course (i.e., required policy elective, required theory electives) will count for that course and are not counted toward the 8 hours limitation.
+Units of Independent Study that substitute for a required elective course (i.e., required theory electives, required statistics/methods course electives) will count for that course and are not counted toward the 8 hours limitation.
 Credit hours of more than 8 must have special permission from the student's advisor and Associate Dean for Doctoral Education.